kaiosilveira/advent-of-code-2023/day-02/README.md

 end
 ```

-At this point, our test should be passing using the computed result, so we can remove the placeholder and expand the test so it covers the other scenarios provided in the sample data as well:
+At this point, our test should be passing using the computed result, so we can remove the return placeholder and expand the test so it covers the other scenarios provided in the sample data as well:

 ```ruby
 def test_check_game_feasibility